 - Mountain Christmas – the Christmas market in Selva di Val Gardena, open from early December until the first week of January.

-Depending on snow conditions, the Ortisei summer season kicks off sometime between early and mid-June and doesn’t end until mid, or even late October.
-Most cableways will operate at least until mid-October.
+Depending on snow conditions, the Ortisei summer season kicks off sometime between late May and early June and doesn’t end until mid, or even late October.
+Most cableways will operate at least until mid/late October.

 We visited Ortisei in August, September, and October.
 We think September and October are the best months to visit Ortisei because it’s less crowded and most facilities are still operating.
 Learn more about hiking in Ortisei in Fall:

 5 Wonderful Things to do in Ortisei, Italy

 Seceda is a mountain in the Odle/Geisler Group.
 The summit of Seceda (2518 meters) is a popular destination in the Dolomites because of its sensational vantage of the jagged Fermeda Peaks.
 Atop Seceda, these peaks look like daggers, piercing the sky.
 It’s one of the most thrilling places to visit in Ortisei.

 For Skiiing: typically early December until early April.